gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 Lets you quickly return to previous work by showing recent branches, worktrees, and PRs with activity for your chosen timeframe.

-Enable the new Home View preview in settings: `"gitlens.home.preview.enabled": true`.

 #### Feedback
 We'll be continuing to refine this view in future releases and welcome your feedback to help shape it.
 Join in on the [New Home View Discussion](https://github.com/gitkraken/vscode-gitlens/discussions/3721).